abruzzihraig/road-for-revenge/10-29-2016-a-new-toy-i-want.journal.md

 I am not sure whether I will play it frequently if I bought it.
 But for these days, I was indeed attracted to it.
 My girlfriend seems doesn't like it.
 Even though it doesn't have a high price, I still need to think about if I will buy it.

-You might be shocked with it too: [Launchpad Pro](https://youtu.be/0KX3Us11LrY)
+You might be shocked by it too: [Launchpad Pro](https://youtu.be/0KX3Us11LrY)